neutron-org/dex-quint-model/modelReport.md

 Repeated rounding may make it happen so that the loss grows.
 An example run is given in `violationRuns.qnt::noLossViolationRoundingRun`.

+Note that here we are talking about differences in dozens of micro-tokens.
+Thus, this violation is considered acceptable by the dev team.
 In order to disregard rounding errors, we have phrased a similar property that included tolerance for rounding errors:

     1.a [NO-LOSS-TOLERANCE] Assuming that we allow for the tolerance proportional to the number of swaps and the value of a pair of unit tokens (to counter off-by-one errors), the user withdraws no less value from the pool than deposited.